andrewfowlie/website/content/home/resources.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Projects"
+title = "Resources"
-subtitle = "Ongoing and previous themes of my work"
+subtitle = "Pedagogical articles and lecture notes"

 # Order that this section will appear in.
 weight = 6